NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Lutein-zeaxanthin 283 µg --

-Celery, also known as smallage, can be available in the markets during all seasons.
-Its tender leaves and stems more sought-after items than roots and seeds in cooking.
-To prepare the dry herb (dry leaves), it's top 6 to 8 inches of growth harvested just before blooming.
+Celery, also known as "smallage," is available in the markets throughout all seasons.
+Its tender leaves and stems are more sought-after items than its roots and seeds in cooking.
+To prepare the dry herb (dry leaves), harvest the top 6 to 8 inches of growth just before blooming.

-In the store, buy fresh leaves and stems featuring bright green color and crispy in appearance.
-Avoid any slump, shriveled stems, dry, yellow, and spoiled leaves since they are out of flavor.
+When purchasing from the store, look for fresh leaves and stems featuring a bright green color and a crispy appearance.
+Avoid any slump, shriveled stems, dry, yellow, or spoiled leaves, as they lack flavor.

-At home, its stems can stay fresh for up to a week inside the refrigerator.
-Wrap in a paper towel and place inside a zipped bag.
+At home, the stems can stay fresh for up to a week inside the refrigerator.
+Wrap them in a paper towel and place them inside a zipped bag.
 Use the leaves while they are fresh to enjoy their strong aromatic flavor.

 root celeriac